Skip to main content

 Law Enforcement Role

 Protection orders can be particularly vital for intervening in high-risk situations and preventing escalation to more severe violence.
 They are often part of a larger safety plan developed with the help of advocates or legal professionals.
-Crimes such as stalking and sexual harassment are a predictable escalation to more profound violence and femicide.
+Acts such as domestic violence and stalking may escalate to more profound violence and homicide.

-When responding to in person calls, it is important to take a trauma-informed approach, survey your surroundings, and believe the victims.
-It’s easy to make snap judgments in high-intensity situations.
-Implementing tools like the domestic violence lethality screen for first responders is a great way to make sure you’re getting the full picture to help victims navigate this process safely.
+If there is a 911 response before or in addition to the protection order process, it is important to take a trauma-informed approach.
+It’s easy to make snap judgments in high-intensity situations or to think it might not be that serious if there is not a criminal prosecution.
+Implementing tools like the domestic violence lethality screen for first responders is a good way to make sure you’re getting the full picture of the safety risks for the victim, family, and community.

-Service of orders: Law enforcement officers are often responsible for serving the protection order to the respondent which involves notifying respondents of the order and ensuring they are aware of restrictions and requirements imposed by the court.
-Many orders may be served electronically which can help save time and keep all parties involved safe.
+Service of orders: Law enforcement officers are often responsible for serving the protection order to the respondent, and providing verification to the court that service was completed as required, which involves notifying respondents of the order, ensuring they are aware of restrictions and requirements imposed by the court, and securing any firearms if the order prohibits firearms.
+Orders that do not involve firearms, custody, and certain other elements may be served electronically, which can save time and help with limited staffing.

 Enforcement: If the respondent violates the protection order, law enforcement is mandated to intervene to enforce the order.
-Violations may include harassment, stalking or threats.
-It’s important to make sure the respondent understands the penalties for violating orders, such as restricted access to their kids, additional legal actions or further restrictions on firearm use.
+Violations may include harassment, stalking or threats, or not complying with other restraints the court ordered.
+It’s important to make sure the respondent understands the penalties for violating orders, such as restricted access to their kids, or additional legal actions.

 Documentation and reporting: Documenting any incidents related to the protection order, including violations, is crucial for legal proceedings and for ensuring the safety of the protected individual.
 It is important to remember that any abuse that occurs online, including threats, harassment, and monitoring, can fall within the scope of a protection order and should be treated seriously.

-Understand Criminal Orders: In Washington State, criminal harassment, domestic violence, and no-contact orders are tools officers can use to protect victims.
-RCW 10.99.040 covers how law enforcement can file emergency no-contact orders.
-Officers need to make sure the respondent understands the order and take action if it’s violated.
-As with other protection orders, it’s important to document any violations to support legal actions and keep the victim safe.
+Understand Criminal Order Options: Criminal harassment, domestic violence, and no-contact orders are also tools officers can use to protect victims.
+RCW 10.99.040 covers how law enforcement can file for emergency no-contact orders.
+Officers need to serve the respondent with the order/s and, as time allows, briefly review the order with them, and take action if it’s violated.
+As with other orders, it’s important to document any violations to support legal actions and keep the victim safe.

-Providing assistance and information: Law enforcement can provide individuals seeking protection with information about their rights under a protection order, guidance on what steps to take if a violation occurs, and provide referrals to outside organizations to assist victims.
+Providing assistance and information: Law enforcement can provide individuals seeking protection with information about protection order options, guidance on what steps to take if a violation occurs, and provide referrals to outside organizations to assist victims.
 Visit our advocate page for more information about how to provide guidance to victims.

 Understanding ERPOs: Because firearm removal is a separate part of the protection order process, it is important to understand when an ERPO may be a more immediate step for safety for a victim.
 Visit our ERPO page to learn more about ERPOs, how to recognize when one might be the best course of action, and how to help victims file.

-Safety planning with victims: In some cases, law enforcement can assist victims and survivors, which might include personal safety tips or information about local resources and shelters.
+Safety planning with victims: In some cases, law enforcement can assist survivors with safety planning, which might include personal safety tips or information about local resources and shelters.
 Learn more about safety planning.

-Trust and collaboration with other agencies: Working in conjunction with courts, social services, and advocacy groups ensures a comprehensive approach to the safety and support of individuals under protection orders.
+Trust and collaboration with other agencies: Working in conjunction with courts, social services, and advocacy groups ensures a comprehensive approach to the safety and support of individuals needing protection orders.

-Compliance Hearings: Officers should understand the importance of compliance hearings, which provide an opportunity for the court to check if the respondent has complied with the terms of the order, specifically regarding the removal of firearms.
-It’s best practice for officers to attend these hearings, to ensure that any firearms are properly removed.
+Compliance Hearings: Officers should understand the importance of compliance hearings, which provide an opportunity for the court to ensure that the respondent has complied with the terms of the order, specifically regarding the immediate removal of all firearms.
+If law enforcement believes the respondent is not in compliance with orders that require relinquishment of firearms, they can file a declaration and submit it to the court.

 Full Faith and Credit: Full faith and credit ensures that protection orders issued in one state are recognized and enforced by all other states.
 This means that if a protection order is issued in Washington State, it must be honored in any other state, regardless of where the respondent goes.
 Law enforcement officers must be aware that protection orders are not limited by state borders and should enforce these orders even if they were issued out of state, thereby ensuring the safety of the protected individual regardless of location.